Night9Yj/deploy-model/README.md

-# Deploy Penang Rainfall Prediction Model
+# Penang Rainfall Prediction
-This is a web application that deploy a gradient booster model for Penang rainfall prediction.
+This is a web application that deployed a gradient booster model for Penang rainfall prediction.

 To install the dependencies:
 ```